Baton Rouge Perio Logo

 The following are the most common causes for jaw bone deterioration and loss that may require a bone grafting procedure:

-TOOTH EXTRACTIONS
+TOOTH REMOVAL

 When an adult tooth is removed and not replaced, jaw bone deterioration may occur.
 Natural teeth are embedded in the jaw bone, and stimulate the jaw bone through activities such as chewing and biting.
 The body no longer uses or “needs” the jaw bone, so it deteriorates and goes away.

 The rate the bone deteriorates, as well as the amount of bone loss that occurs, varies greatly among individuals.
-However, most loss occurs within the first eighteen months following the extraction, and continues throughout life.
+However, most loss occurs within the first eighteen months following the removal, and continues throughout life.

 PERIODONTAL DISEASE